IBS

 Low-FODMAP Diet for IBS

 FODMAPs (fermentable oligosaccharides, disaccharides, monosaccharides, and polyols) are short-chain, hard-to-digest carbohydrates found in many foods.
 They tend to ferment and draw more fluid and gas into the intestines, causing bloating, pain, and diarrhoea, which are hallmarks of IBS.
 Thus, eliminating high-FODMAP foods can help ease or prevent these symptoms.
+A study shows that people on a low FODMAP diet experience less cramps and bloating compared to those on a regular diet.
+The low FODMAP diet isn’t meant to be a long-term plan; it’s a short-term strategy to ease symptoms while pinpointing specific triggers.
+This diet includes three steps.

 Elimination– Foods high in FODMAPs are removed from your diet for two to six weeks.